salfaris/shared-kmbook-content/content/extras/covid.md

 Yes, there is.
 You need to download an app called NHS COVID-19 from the app store or play store.
 Some shops require you to scan them (very, very rarely).

-- For Android users, download the app on the [Google PLay Store](https://play.google.com/store/apps/details?id=uk.nhs.covid19.production)
+- For Android users, download the app on the [Google Play Store](https://play.google.com/store/apps/details?id=uk.nhs.covid19.production)

 - For iOS users, download the app on the [App Store](https://apps.apple.com/gb/app/nhs-covid-19/id1520427663)